ahmadrawwagah/CES-Portfolio/README.md

 Below Is a video I took of my project.
 You can see the text scrolling by with different colors and overlapping each other.

 https://github.com/ahmadrawwagah/ahmadrawwagah.github.io/assets/96959925/e66dbf65-9ba1-4def-88ea-7c499086ad66

+# Code
+[Here](https://github.com/ahmadrawwagah/Ahmad_Scroll) is the link to my code and technical documentation.